MShel/ttw/README.md

 # ttw
-ttw - talking to whom? the python console util to track all your outcome connections
+ttw - talking to whom? the python console util to track all your outcome connections In other words easily extendable network sniffer with some functionality to analyse requests

 command examples:
 * sudo python3 ttw.py  --verbose=true --protocol=tcp